Life Coach Training Frequently Asked Questions

 Can this program help me clarify what client population I would like to coach?

-What follow-up do you offer to graduates to help build their coaching practice?
+What follow-up do you offer to graduates?

 What can I ultimately do with my life coach training and/or certificate?